client9/client9-website-2017/content/post/serif-system-fonts.md

 Athelas is a system font on Macs and available in iBooks and Safari reader-mode.
 It's similar in size to Times New Roman so it's almost a drop-in replacement with one exception: numbers.
 You'll have an opinion since Athelas numbers are:

-* has large variation in width
+* has a large variation in width
 * has large descenders
-* "one" is a small-caps of "capital I"
+* "one" is a small-caps version of "capital I"

 <p class="sample" style="font-family: athelas, monospace">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>